 🌍 Cultural Foundations of Humor in Beer Advertising

-Beer ads often depict ordinary situations—friends hanging out, parties, sports events—exaggerated for comic effect.
+Everyday Relatability: Beer ads often depict ordinary situations—friends hanging out, parties, sports events—exaggerated for comic effect.
+We've all run out of beer at a party or called a friend in an exaggerated way.

 🔎 Expert Analysis

-Brand Personality: Comedy makes brands feel approachable and human.
+Brand Personality: Comedy makes brands feel approachable and human, not like distant corporations.

-Cultural Integration: Catchphrases and jokes become part of popular culture.
+Cultural Integration: Jokes and catchphrases become part of popular culture, like "Wassup."

 📜 Decade-by-Decade Context